 For whatever reason, though, they hadn't done much of it this season before Sunday.
 When he'd been asked to play off receivers or execute zone assignments instead of jamming wideouts, Rhodes had looked like a rookie.
 It might not be a coincidence, though, that he had possibly his best game of the season in a tie with the Green Bay Packers on Sunday, when the Vikings put Rhodes in man coverage and let him do his thing.

-He broke up four passes on Sunday, returning from a leg injury before trying to tackle Packers running back Eddie Lacy and leaving with a concussion.
+He broke up four passes on Sunday, returning from a leg injury before eventually leaving with a concussion.
 The Vikings, as a whole, used more man coverage against the Packers, as they brought extra pressure in an attempt to rattle starting quarterback Scott Tolzien (and later replacement Matt Flynn).

 "We wanted to be able to bring more pressure, and that required us being able to play more man and make those quarterbacks have to be accurate passers.
 It was effective for the most part," coach Leslie Frazier said.
 "We had some PIs (pass interference calls) because we were playing some man that kind of inhibits what you do, but it was the right strategy."